How to Stop Email Notifications: The Notification Detox Guide

 This gets you most of the way.
 But muted notifications still leave a growing pile, and "just don't look" is hard when the tab is right there.

-Step 2: Pause the inbox itself
+Then pause the inbox itself

 Muting the alert is one thing.
 Pausing delivery is another, and it is the stronger move for real focus time.
 When email is held rather than delivered, there is nothing new to glance at, so the temptation to check disappears.